yennanliu/HousePricePredAPI/README.md

 <details>
 <summary>TODO</summary>

-- Unit-test
 - Offline training
 - Online training (when new input data, save the re-train model as new version)
-- List of model / results
 - Train (via API) with super-parameter / parameter
 - Output model as standard format
 - Input validation